heptarch/heptarch.github.io/drafts/demon.md

  brass, seem frozen.
-The stationmaster dozes---trains delayed by fog---a motley of passengers scattered about the platforms in poses of drowse and languor---newspapers damp---lamps flaring at midday---even the bronze likeness of George Stephenson seems asleep.
+The stationmaster dozes---trains delayed by fog---a motley of passengers scattered about the platforms in poses of drowse and languor---newspapers wilting with damp---lamps lit at midday---even the bronze likeness of George Stephenson seems asleep.

 But then a bump, and a hideous, low-pitched screech that seems